Marquez607/ANY_LCD/README.md

 }
 ```

-Maybe all the LCD is connected to two different ports
+Maybe the LCD is connected to two different ports
 ```
 void WriteLCD(uint8_t bitfield){